KulkarniSharath/M1_BookingSystem_APP/4_TestPlanAndOutput/README.md

-All the test paln and test output related files under thsi folder
+All the test paln and test output related files under this folder